realityexpander/How_to_program_from_ground_up/09-ClassOrientedProgramming.md

     ```Text
     // COP Pseudocode

-    interface Document {     // <-- interfaces only define the "signature" of the methods it expects to be in the subclass.
+    interface Document {     // <-- Interfaces only define the "signature" of the methods it expects to be in the subclass.
-       expects method view()  // this interface expects a method called "view", there is no implementation here.
+       expects method view()  // <-- This interface expects a method called "view", there is no implementation here.
     }

     // PDF is one "concrete implementing" class of the "Document" interface.
     class PDF implements Document { // <-- PDF is a subclass of Document, and must implement the "view" method.
-       override method view() { // <-- the implementation of the interface (uses the "override" keyword)
+       override method view() { // <-- The implementation of the interface (uses the "override" keyword)
           print "Launch PDF Viewer"
        }
     }

     // Email is one "concrete implementing" class of the "Document" interface.
-    class Email implements Document { <-- // Email is a subclass of Document, and must implement the "view" method.
+    class Email implements Document { // <-- Email is a subclass of Document, and must implement the "view" method.
-       override method view() { // <-- the implementation of the interface (uses the "override" keyword.)
+       override method view() { // <-- The implementation of the interface (uses the "override" keyword.)
           print "Launch Email App"
        }
     }